-Now the prompt is for the set new root password, Press Y and hit ENTER, and then it will ask to enter a new password when you enter then the second time will ask for Re-enter new password.
+Now the prompt is for the set new root password, Press Y and hit ENTER, and then it will ask to enter a new password when you enter then the second time will ask to Re-enter the new password.
 To re-enter the password and hit the ENTER key.

 The next prompt will be removing anonymous users, so definitely, Press Y and hit the ENTER button.
 As you can see in the image above, the MariaDB installation adds an anonymous user so anyone can log into the database without having a user account.
 So, the best practice is that remove anonymous users.

 The next prompt is “Disallow root login remotely?”
 That means if you enable this feature, then you can access your database from any network or location.
 Still, it could be harmful to your projects or websites because hackers can inject malicious code or even hijack your websites.
 So, Disallow the remote login by pressing Y and then hit ENTER.

 The next prompt is the “Remove test database?”
 Definitely press Y and hit ENTER for removing the test database that has no password.
 This test database comes during the MariaDB installation.

 Next and last prompt to reload the privilege, Press Y and hit ENTER to reload all the privileges.
-These changes take immediate effect and make our database secured.
+These changes take immediate effect and make our database secure.

 Execute command > Hit enter for current root password > Press Y and hit ENTER for new password > Set New Password > Re-enter New Password > Press Y and Hit ENTER for delete anonymous users > Press Y and Hit ENTER for Disallow remote login > Press Y and Hit ENTER for Delete test Database > Press Y and Hit ENTER for Reload Privileges.